-- Take oxycodone 'long acting' regularly.
-If oxycodone is not relieving your pain contact your health professional your dose may need changing. - Oxycodone 'short acting' may be used with oxycodone 'long acting' for breakthrough pain. - Oxycodone can impair your ability to do tasks such as driving or using machines.
+- Oxycodone 'short acting' can be taken regularly or when required.
+If oxycodone is not relieving your pain contact your health professional your dose may need changing. - Oxycodone 'short acting' may be used with longer-acting pain relief medicines (e.g. morphine 'long acting' or fentanyl patches). - Oxycodone can impair your ability to do tasks such as driving or using machines.
 Alcohol makes this worse.
-Discuss your risk with your health professional. (search NZTA Are you safe to drive?) - Oxycodone may be addictive with long-term use. - You may see the leftover shell of the tablet in your bowel motions this is harmless. - Long-term use of oxycodone may cause side effects such as less interest or trouble having sex, or changes in periods.
+Discuss your risk with your health professional. (search NZTA Are you safe to drive?) - Oxycodone may be addictive with long-term use. - Long-term use of oxycodone may cause side effects such as less interest or trouble having sex, or changes in periods.
 It may also make some types of pain worse.
 Discuss with your doctor. - If you have been taking oxycodone regularly for a long time, talk to your doctor before stopping.